 In our work we make significant use of large-scale national and international neutron and synchrotron X-ray facilities.
 You can learn more about our research below, explore publications, and read research highlights in the the blog.

 Andrew is a Lecturer in Materials at Imperial College London.
 Before this, he was a postdoctoral scientist at the ESRF on the high-pressure diffraction beamline ID27, and from 2017-2021 a research fellow at Imperial.
-He completed both undergraduate and postgraduate studies at the University of Oxford, the latter under the supervision of Prof. Andrew L. Goodwin.
+He completed both undergraduate and postgraduate studies at the University of Oxford.
 In 2016 he received the ESRF Young Scientist Award and PANalytical PCG Thesis Prize from the British Crystallography Association.

 Alongside research, Andrew is an advocate for openness and diversity in science.

 Flexibility is something that we encounter in everyday life.
 Elastic bands are flexible: when stretched the material from which they are made deforms easily.
 By contrast, some materials are extremely inflexible.
 What determines if a material is flexible is how the building blocks making up the material are arranged and held together.
 The group's research aims to make, understand and apply structural flexibility in a class of materials known as coordination polymers.

 A key goal of our research is to find and characterise flexible materials with very unusual structures or mechanical properties.
 One such unusual property is negative linear compressibility (NLC).
 This occurs when, under uniform pressure, a material actually expands along one or more directions during the process of densification, like a folding wine-rack.
 As rare as it is counterintuitive, such "negative compressibility" behaviour might have application in the design of ultra-sensitive pressure sensors, “smart” responsive devices, artificial muscles and actuators.